-Due to the cold-waters in which they are caught, Canadian Lobster tails are prized around the world for their sweet, firm and succulent meat.
+Due to the cold-waters in which they are caught, cold water Lobster tails are prized around the world for their sweet, firm and succulent meat.
 Freshly-frozen, this selection averages 12-14 oz. each, providing a robust meal.

 Lobsters can actually swim forward and backward.
 In fact, they quickly swim backward when alarmed, rapidly curling and uncurling their tails.